future-proof-tn/randev-guide/docs/user-guide/index.md

 Can't decide which store to choose?
 This is where the reviews feature shines.
 You can simply see what other clients gave as ratings for each one to help you make up your mind.

-This shows up right next to the store name on its card.
+you can find the star rating next to the name of the store.

 <p align="center"><img src=./img/ratings.png><p>